FEBS Workshop 'Protein termini 2026: From mechanisms to biological impact'

 General Description

-The four-day programme is structured around eight thematic sessions that follow the functional journey of protein termini—from synthesis and co-translational processing, through terminal modifications, stability and signaling, to applications in medicine and biotechnology.
+The four-day programme is structured around eight thematic sessions that follow the functional journey of protein termini — from synthesis and co-translational processing, through terminal modifications, stability and signaling, to applications in medicine and biotechnology.

 More about our conference programme:

 The Palermo workshop will explore the fundamental roles of protein termini across kingdoms of life, with emphasis on how terminal modifications regulate protein fate, signaling, and disease.
-Highlights include two keynote lectures (Beckmann and Hartl), a dedicated session on terminal degrons introduced by Varshavsky (ISPT Lecture), and a closing session on therapeutic innovation.
+Highlights include two keynote lectures (Beckmann and Hartl), a dedicated session on terminal degrons (ISPT Lecture), and a closing session on therapeutic innovation.
 This progression fosters interdisciplinary dialogue across structural biology, cell biology, proteomics, synthetic biology, and translational research.

 Our workshop will explore the critical roles of protein termini in biological processes, including proteostasis.
 As the first part of a nascent protein to emerge from the ribosome, the N-terminus undergoes co-translational modifications that dictate protein fate, while ribosome-associated factors and modifying enzymes act on both termini to influence folding, localization, and stability.
 The C-terminus, though historically less studied, is now recognized as equally important in regulating protein interactions and degradation.
 Additionally, protease-mediated processing generates new N- and C-termini, adding another layer of regulation.
 Understanding how these processes coordinate during translation and beyond remains a major question in biology with broad biological and therapeutic implications.